rdhillon1016/typescript-playground/README.md

 Looking at the structure of the interface, we see that the sole function `consume` *takes in a parameter this time*.
 If I require a `Consumer<Animal>` (say, as a function argument), then, by extension, I require a function `consume` that should be able to take in any `Animal` I pass to it.
 This is why you can't use `Consumer<Cat>` as a substitute, as its `consume` function can only take in a `Cat`, rather than any `Animal`.
 Thus, this interface is not covariant.
 However, let's say we had a superclass of `Animal` called `LivingThing`.
 We would be able to subtitute `Consumer<LivingThing>` for `Consumer<Animal>`, because `Consumer<LivingThing>` has a function `consume` that can accept any `Animal` (and further, any `LivingThing`).

 TypeScript has a structural type system, so when comparing two types, e.g. to see if a `Producer<Cat>` can be used where a `Producer<Animal>` is expected, the usual algorithm would be structurally expand both of those definitions, and compare their structures.
 However, variance allows for an extremely useful optimization: if `Producer<T>` is covariant on `T`, then we can simply check `Cat` and `Animal` instead, as we know they’ll have the same relationship as `Producer<Cat>` and `Producer<Animal>`.
 TypeScript *automatically infers the variance of every generic type*.
 However, it may be useful to note that TypeScript has [variance annotations](https://www.typescriptlang.org/docs/handbook/2/generics.html#variance-annotations) (to enforce covariance, contravariance, or invariance) that should be used in extremely rare cases.
 For more info on the concept of variance, see [this great video](https://www.youtube.com/watch?v=zmvznP1lv3E).

+# Classes

+Properties in classes can have types.
+Prefixing with a `readonly` modifier prevents assignments to fields outside of the constructor.

+Just as in JavaScript, if you have a base class, you’ll need to call `super()`.
+TypeScript will catch this common error.

+TypeScript has some special inference rules for accessors:
+- If `get` exists but no `set`, the property is automatically `readonly`
+- If the type of the setter parameter is not specified, it is inferred from the return type of the getter

+Classes can implement TypeScript interfaces using `implements`.
+It’s important to understand that an `implements` clause is only a check that the class can be treated as the interface type.
+It doesn’t change the type of the class or its methods at all.

 # Compiler